 Painting these birds might be a logical next step.
 Though artistic by nature, she had never painted or even knew she could.
-A chance encounter some 16 years ago opened the door to a passion she has been avidly pursuing since and helped to translate her first-hand knowledge of birds into art.
+A chance encounter in around the year 2000 opened the door to a passion she has been avidly pursuing since and helped to translate her first-hand knowledge of birds into art.

 Sue’s sensitivity to and awareness of the totality of the particular details as well as the bird’s unique stances and ‘attitudes’ make her watercolors compelling and an accurate representation of each bird.
 Her paintings also highlight the bird’s specific adaptations and mechanisms, such as shape of beak and length of leg, which helps it survive and thrive.

 Sue’s long-term relationship with Maine Audubon as an active member and Trustee put her passion for the preservation of wildlife and wildlife habitat into action.
 In this capacity she has been able to actively advocate for protection of wildlife and wildlife habitat and promote conservation education.

 Sue Shane Gallery bird art is sold and distributed nation-wide in nature stores, wildlife sanctuaries, and gift shops.
 Sue’s family continues to seek opportunities to work with conservation related organizations to use her art to help promote and support their mission.